MDMA/Ecstasy

 - Individuals with psychological distress or illness are at higher risk of experiencing acute psychotic reactions (paranoia, persecutory delusions).

-- Use only your own snuff tube.
-If sharp-edged tubes are used for sniffing (e.g., banknotes, plastic straws), minor injuries to the nasal mucosa may occur and minor traces of blood may remain on the tube.
-If a tube is shared with others during sniffing, hepatitis C or herpes may be transmitted.
+- Only use your own tube.
+When using sharp-edged tubes for sniffing (e.g., banknotes, plastic straws), minor injuries to the nasal lining may occur and minor traces of blood may remain attached to the tube.
+If a tube is shared with others during sniffing, hepatitis C or herpes can be transmitted.

-- Always measure your dose yourself.
-Do not delegate the responsibility for this to others.
-That way you are guaranteed to keep track.
+- Always measure out your dose yourself.
+Do not delegate your responsibility to others.
+That way, you’re guaranteed to stay on top of things.

 - It is never okay to administer substances to other people without their knowledge and consent!
-You are endangering the life of the person and are liable to prosecution.
-If you observe such a situation, get help from others and protect the person concerned.
+You endanger the life of a person and are liable to prosecution.
+If you witness such a situation, get help and protect the person being spiked.

-- Speed damages the mucous membranes of the nose.
-To protect your nose while snorting, you can chop the powder as small as possible and do a nasal rinse after the party.
+- Speed damages the nasal mucous membranes.
+To protect your nose while snorting, you can chop up the powder as small as possible and do a nasal rinse after the party.

 - After consumption, you may feel out of tune, drained, or irritable.
-Plan this phase into your week and take it easy.
+Plan the phase into your week and take it easy.

-- Find an end to use and try to be abstinent when coming down.
-Substance use with the goal of shortening the downtime can lead to unexpected interactions and promote dependence.
+- Find an end when consuming and try to be abstinent when getting down. .
+Substance use aimed at shortening your downtime can lead to unexpected interactions and promote dependence.

-- Certain drug interactions pose a high risk to your health.
-Talk to your doctor about drug interactions with other substances.
+- Certain drug interactions pose a high health risk.
+Talk to your doctors about drug interactions.

 - Do not consume alone.
 Unexpected side effects can always occur.
 Inform your friends about what you have consumed.